LaurentiuMM/xy.js/README.md

 # Options

-Options can be passed to the constructor or edited via `options` property of the instance.
+Options can be passed to the constructor or set via `options` property of the instance.

 | Name              | Default             | Description                                              |
 | ------------------|---------------------|----------------------------------------------------------|